jreyesr/sensor_gateway/gateway/README.md

 ## API

-The application exposes a very simple API (as in, just a single-endpoint) to submit sensor data.
+The application exposes a very simple API to submit sensor data.
 All data must be submitted as JSON strings in the body of the request.

 * POST `/upload`: Uploads a single sensor reading.
 Parameters:
     * `sensor_id`: The unique ID of the sensor.
 Will be internally translated to a (latitude, longitude) tuple using the SENSOR_LOCATIONS dictionary.
     * (optional) `time`: Overrides the automatic timestamping of InfluxDB.
 If not present, InfluxDB will timestamp the data with the current date and time.
 Must be provided in RFC3339 format (for example, `2020-11-10T23:01:02-02:00`).
     * (any extra fields) Will be passed directly to InfluxDB as measurement fields.
 Don't provide units with the data! (i.e., if measuring 25º C, just send `25`).
 That allows ordering and parsing.
 Units should be set on the visualizer (for example, Grafana has a setting to show units on panels).

+* POST `/recompute`: Computes an interpolated map from the latest set of reading using [genmap_influx.py](../genmap_influx.py) on the main repo.
+After it returns, the map will be available on `/static/colormap_<metric>.png` (see below for the meaning of `metric`).
+    * `metric`: Which measurement should be used in computing the map.
+Defaults to `temp` if not provided.

 ## Additional functionality